c-gohlke/OnClickCoin/README.md

 ```
 npm run lint
 ```
-This way the whole project will keep the same coding style, and the commit log will be more readable as previous work won't be overwritten by someone else's linting.
+This way the whole project will keep the same coding style, and the commit log will be more readable, as previous work won't be overwritten by someone else's linting.

 ## Authors